.NET Availability and Viability With Portable Apps

 Conclusion

-Overall, your chances of encountering a PC equipped with the proper version of the .NET Framework are relatively low.
-Most pre-Vista PCs simply won't have it installed.
-Of course, your personal results may vary greatly as you may be using a Vista PC at home and work.
-Or you may have the .NET Framework installed at work due to corporate applications that require it.
-But, overall, for right now, applications based on .NET simply can't be considered portable due to the fact that the files they need can't be bundled portably and won't be on most PCs you encounter in the wild.
+Of course, your personal results may vary greatly as you may be using a Windows 7 or 8 PC at home or you may have the .NET Framework installed at work due to corporate applications that require it.
+Overall, however, applications based on .NET simply can't be considered portable due to the fact that the files they need can't be bundled portably and won't be on a large number of PCs you encounter in the wild.